 We may sell additional shares of our Class A common stock in future offerings.
 In addition, subject to certain limitations and exceptions, the Legacy Owners of Solaris LLC units may redeem their Solaris LLC units (together with a corresponding number of shares of Class B common stock) for shares of Class A common stock (on a one-for-one basis, subject to conversion rate adjustments for stock splits, stock dividends and reclassification and other similar transactions) and then sell those shares of Class A common stock.
 As of December 31, 2022 we had 29,919,217 outstanding shares of Class A common stock and 27,575,519 outstanding shares of Class B common stock.
-Shares of Class B common stock represented approximately 48% of our total outstanding common stock.
 All such shares were restricted from immediate resale under the federal securities laws and were subject to the lock-up agreements between such parties and the underwriters until the expiration of the lock-up agreements on April 19, 2022.
 These shares may be sold into the market in the future.
 Certain of the owners of our Class B shares are party to a registration rights agreement with us that requires us to effect the registration of their shares in certain circumstances no earlier than the expiration of the lock-up period.